A guide to prepaid cards

 A credit card is a lending product that allows you to borrow money from a bank to cover your purchases.
 Unlike with debit and prepaid cards, when you use a credit card to buy something you are using the bank’s money, not your own.
 You then pay back the money you’ve borrowed by the due date or pay a minimum with the understanding that you’ll pay interest on the balance in exchange for carrying the debt from month to month.

-There are several types of credit cards, and many let you earn rewards on your spending and build or repair your credit history:
+There are several types of credit cards, and many let you earn rewards on your spending and help you improve financially:

 A charge card is very similar to a credit card, with a few key differences.
 As with a credit card, a charge card allows you to borrow money from an issuing bank to cover the purchases you make.
 The main difference is that a charge card requires you to pay your balance in full each month to avoid a penalty.
 Unlike credit cards, charge cards have no preset spending limit or APR.
 These cards tend to have excellent rewards and benefits.